An Editor for viewing and editing a Sound object. Most of the functions of this editor are described in the Intro.

 To set the cursor, use the left mouse button.
 A short horizontal line will also be shown at the left edge (in cyan); the extension of this line crosses the cursor line at the sound's function value (seen as a cyan dot).
 This function value (shown at the left in cyan) is the sinc-interpolated value, and is generally different from the value that you would expect when looking at the linearly interpolated version of the sampled sound.

 To select a part of the time domain, use the time selection mechanism.

 To play any part of the sound, click on one of the rectangles below or above the sound window (there can be 1 to 8 of these rectangles), or choose a Play command from the View menu.

-For multi-channel sounds you can mute one or more channels by a Ctrl-click on the 🔈 icon at the right side of the corresponding channel number.
+To mute one or more channels (of a multi-channel sound), Command-click on the 🔈 icon at the right side of the corresponding channel number.
 The icon will turn to 🔇.
 In subsequent playing actions, the channel will not be played.
-Another Ctrl-click on a muted channel icon will activate the channel again.
+Another Command-click on a muted channel icon will activate the channel again.

 To perform analyses on the selection, or save it to a file, create an independent Sound as a copy of the selection, by clicking on the button that will copy the selection to the List of Objects; the resulting Sound will be called "Sound untitled".

 You can undo these commands with Undo (Command-Z).

 To synchronize a SoundEditor window with other windows that show a time signal, push the Group button in all the windows that you want to synchronize.
 You cannot Cut from or Paste into a synchronized SoundEditor window.